Medication Search - Androcur

 Children: Cyproterone is not recommended for use in children.

-What other drugs could interact with the Androcur medication?
+What other drugs could interact with Androcur?

 There may be an interaction between cyproterone and any of the following: